 I got the recipe from the original Kitchenaid cookbook that came with my mixer.
 I cut the recipe in half (for one loaf) and I have also added instructions on how to shape the loaf of bread.
 Follow these simple tips and you’ll get a perfect loaf of fresh bread that looks like it came from a bakery.

 The other key to the success of this Kitchenaid white bread recipe is my loaf pan.
 When I made the bread for this post I completely forgot to grease and flour the pan!
 I figured I would end up with a horrid mass of bread stuck to the pan.
 Nope!
 It came out perfect and popped right out of the pan!

 I call this my magic bread pan.
-It looks as clean and shiny as it did when I bought it.
+It looks as clean and shiny six years later as it did when I bought it.
 It’s not a standard non-stick pan, but whatever they did to it, the food does not stick.
 It cleans up from banana bread, apple bread, meatloaf, potato bread—doesn’t seem to matter.
 Which is great when you don’t have a dishwasher and don’t want to spend all day cleaning pots.

 This is so much better than buying tiny, expensive packets of yeast.
 Those packets cost a dollar each and after three loaves it’s all gone.
 With this big bag, you can bake dozens of loaves rather than just three, and it’s far more economical.
 Keep the bag in the freezer so it stays fresh.
 Also, since it’s instant yeast you don’t have to wait for it to activate.
 Just add your ingredients and keep going.